Links for Reference Information

 U.S. Department of Labor: Bureau of Labor Statistics

 The Bureau of Labor is the major fact-finding agency of the US government for labor economics and statistics.
 Links to information on inflation, wages, productivity, international statistics, occupations, demographics, industries, geographical information and more.

-Here's a short list of some popular search engines, and a few tips for getting the most out of any of them.
+Here's a list of some popular and obscure search engines, and a few tips for getting the most out of any of them.
 To find many more search engines, as well as reviews and comparisons of search engines, and anything else you might want to know, Search Engine Watch

 This is at the top of almost everyone's list of favorite search engines.
 In addition to a general web search, you can click on buttons and limit your search to image files, or information from newsgroups, or information from a directory where information from the web is organized into subject categories.

 Uses a technology that ranks a site based on the number of same-subject pages that reference it.
 In theory, this will enable you to retrieve more relevant results.

 Dogpile A very useful search engine that queries many other search engines.
 Also known as a "metasearch engine."